shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 Protection

-Cost: 2 AP + 2 MP
+Cost: 2 AP + 3 MP

 Range: 9 Spaces

 Duration: 1 hr (Sustained)

 Choose a Space within range.
 Warding glyphs appear in a 3 Space Radius from the chosen Space, preventing creatures from dying inside.
-Whenever a creature in the glyphs would drop to 0 hp or less, it instead drops to 1 hp.
-That creature then gains Immunity to all damage.
+Whenever a creature in the glyphs would drop to 0 health or less, it instead drops to 1 health.
+That creature then gains Immunity to all damage while effected by this spell.

-When a creature takes damage and is prevented from dropping to 0 hp with this effect, they must make a Might Save, with a DC equal to 10 or the damage dealt, whichever is higher.
-Success: the creature instead drops to 1 hp and stays conscious.
-Failure: the creature instead drops to 1 hp, but falls unconscious.
+When a creature is prevented from dropping to 0 health by this spell, they must make a Might Save against a DC of 10 or the damage dealt, whichever is higher.
+Failure: The creature falls Unconscious.

 Mana Point Enhancements

-More Awake: (1 MP) You lower the DC by your PM.
+More Awake: (2 MP) Lower the DC by your Prime Modifier.

-More Asleep: (1 MP) You raise the DC by your PM.
+More Asleep: (2 MP) Raise the DC by your Prime Modifier.

-More Area: (1 MP) Increase the Radius by 1 Space.
+More Area: (2 MP) Increase the Radius by 1 Space.

-More Time: (1 MP) Increase the duration by 1 hour.
+More Time: (2 MP) Increase the duration by 1 hour.

 *“Reaper, you’re dismissed.” -Pancake*